protobuf-ruby/beefcake/README.md

 # Why?

+  Ruby deserves and needs first-class ProtoBuf support.
-  Other libs didn't feel very "Ruby" to me and were hard to parse and Ruby deserves first-class ProtoBuf support.
+  Other libs didn't feel very "Ruby" to me and were hard to parse.

 # Caveats